UMWEDU/umw-finaid-sync/_pages/cares-act.md

 Group 4: Funds will be saved to help students who have additional challenges related to the disruption of normal campus operations.

-Group 5: Purchasing personal computers and technology needs for online education classes.
+Group 5: Purchasing personal computers and technology needs for online education classes for the Fall 2020 Semester who have completed a 2020-21 FAFSA.

 Group 6: Remaining funds will be used to provide financial assistance to students with COVID-19 financial disruptions and to needy Federal Pell grant recipients.

 <h4>Student eligibility</h4>
 The number of potential eligible students who were enrolled for the spring 2020 semester who met the general criteria under section 484 of the 1965 Higher Education Act is 2,256.
 However, the number of students who will meet our criteria and have need will be less.
 Students will need to have completed the FAFSA by 5/1/2020 for Spring/Summer 2020.

-The current maximum amount a student will receive under the initial allocation will be $1,000 or less based on the students need (EFC) and answers on the COVID Relief Application.
+The current maximum amount a student will receive under the initial allocation (group 1) will be $1,000 or less based on the students need (EFC) and answers on the COVID Relief Application.
 Students have been awarded between $250-1,000.

 <strong>Fall 2020 Criteria</strong>

-Students must have completed the 2021 FAFSA and be enrolled.
+The number of potential eligible students who were enrolled for the Fall 2020 semester who met the general criteria under section 484 of the 1965 Higher Education Act is 2,568.
+Students must have completed the 2020-2021 FAFSA and be enrolled.

 The current maximum a student will receive at any one time is $1,000.

-Students with technology needs were identified and awarded funding via survey's and other means.
+Students with technology needs were identified and awarded funding via campus survey's and other means.
 Students with ongoing challenges are awarded as needed.

 <h4>Reporting Requirements</h4>
 <div class="accordion">